chongzhe/opendj/opendj/README.md

-# ForgeRock OpenDJ nightly build
+# ForgeRock OpenDJ Docker image

 Listens on 389/636/4444

 Default bind credentials are CN=Directory Manager, password is 'password'

+(TODO: set password from a secret volume)

-All writable directories (persisted data) are collected up under /opt/opendj/instances/instance1
+All writable files and configuration (persisted data) are under /opt/opendj/data

 To run with Docker (example)
 ```
 mkdir dj    # Make an instance dir to persist data
-docker run -i -t -v `pwd`/dj:/opt/opendj/instances/instance1 forgerock/opendj:latest
+docker run -i -t -v `pwd`/dj:/opt/opendj/data forgerock/opendj:nightly
 ```

-For Kubernetes mount a PV on /opt/opendj/instance/instance1
+For Kubernetes mount a PV on /opt/opendj/data

-If you choose not to mount a persistent volume OpenDJ will start OK - but you will lose your data when the container is removed.
+If you choose not to mount a persistent volume OpenDJ will start OK - but you will lose your data when the container (and assoicated volume) is removed.

+# Bootstrapping the configuration

+When the image comes up, it looks for a backend database and config under /opt/opendj/data

+If no database exists, it looks under /opt/opendj/boosttrap and runs setup.sh

+The default setup.sh creates a sampple back end.
+For a more complex configuration, mount your own custom setup.sh on bootstrap.

+An example is provided in the cts/ directory along with a sample docker-compose file.
+This example create a fairly complex backend and sets custom java properties.

 # TODO:
-Create a strategy for changing the password.
-If a secrets volume is present (k8), use that to set the DJ password?

-strategy
-- instance.loc = /opt/opendj/data
-run.sh
-if does not exist
-  run setup
- if exists and version same
-    start opendj
-  if exits and version older
-     run upgrade and start
+Get password from mounted secret volume